yulya3102/agda-asm/Conclusion.md

     оптимизации.
 }{
-    Further work can have a significant impact on LTO, which to the best of my knowledge currently does not have any formal semantics.
+    Further work can have a significant impact on LTO, which to the best of our knowledge currently does not have any formal semantics.
     Moreover, it can form toolchain with CompCert, which can cover not only translation phase but also linking and related optimizations.
 }